univention/ucs-school/ucs-school-import/usr/share/doc/ucs-school-import/user_import_configuration_readme.txt

-"password_length": int [1]: length of the random password generated for new users "school": str: name (abbreviation) of school this import is for, if not available from input "sourceUID": str [1]: UID of source database "tolerate_errors": int [1]: number of non-fatal UcsSchoolImportErrors to tolerate before aborting "user_deletion": {
+"password_length": int [1]: length of the random password generated for new users "school": str: name (abbreviation) of school this import is for, if not available from input "sourceUID": str [1]: UID of source database "tolerate_errors": int [1]: number of non-fatal UcsSchoolImportErrors to tolerate before aborting, -1 means unlimited "user_deletion": {
 	"delete":	bool: if the user should be deleted (false -> it will be deactivated) "expiration": int: number of days before the account will be deleted or deactivated